 You’ll also have to worry about this scum finding its way inside the jet ski’s cooling system.
 They can even build up so much that it can block the cooling system and cause the ski to overheat.

-One more point, if you have fiberglass damage under your jet ski it’s very important to not keep it in the water.
-Water can get into that damage and expand the fiberglass and make things worse for you.
+One more point, if you have fiberglass damage under your jet ski, it’s very important to not keep it in the water.
+Water can get into that damage and expand the fiberglass and make things worse.